 Incidentally, if you find that your new site is not being indexed right away, don’t worry.
 It’s only natural, and high-ranking keywords may drop below the first page as a result.
 A quick solution to this is to run campaigns in AdWords for your top 10-20 converting keywords.

-If you are in the Houston region and need any assistance with your website design, maintenance or SEO, we can help you.
-Besides those services, we also offer a range content marketing solutions, including:
+If you are in the Houston region and need any assistance with your website design, maintenance, or SEO, we can help you.
+Besides those services, we also offer a range of content marketing solutions, including:

 - Branding and Logo Design